syeminpark/visual_studio_code/README.md

-Folder/Repo for studying ai and computer vision in particulars
+Foldera and Repo for studying ai and computer vision in particular.